In 1786, the new democratic government of the United States of America wasn’t quite working out like some Revolutionary War veterans had expected.

-Two of Jefferson’s most famous quotations are from letters he wrote about Shays’ Rebellion.
+In fact, two of Jefferson’s most famous (and arguably most misused) quotations are from letters he wrote about Shays’ Rebellion.

 Jefferson said in the letter that a democratic government like America’s “has a great deal of good in it.
 The mass of mankind under that enjoys a precious degree of liberty and happiness.
 It has its evils, too, the principal of which is the turbulence to which it is subject.
 But weigh this against the oppressions of monarchy, and it becomes nothing.”

 “I hold it that a little rebellion, now and then, is a good thing, and as necessary in the political world as storms in the physical.
 Unsuccessful rebellions, indeed, generally establish the encroachments on the rights of the people, which have produced them.
 An observation of this truth should render honest republican governors so mild in their punishment of rebellions, as not to discourage them too much.
 It is a medicine necessary for the sound health of government.”

 In a letter to Col. William Smith, dated November 13, 1787, he said:

 “The tree of liberty must be refreshed from time to time with the blood of patriots and tyrants.”

 Both of Jefferson’s famous quotes about Shays’ Rebellion are still frequently cited by people who are “mad as hell” about something the government has done.

 Today, relatively few people actually believe that the sentiments Jefferson expressed should be interpreted and acted out literally, through a violent revolution.